tiprankstipranks

 Supply chain disruptions may adversely affect Company operations.

 The Company relies on third-party vendors and manufacturers to supply many of the materials necessary for its operations.
 Global logistic disruptions have impacted the flow of materials and restricted global trade flows.
 Manufacturers are competing for a limited supply of key commodities and logistical capacity which has impacted lead times, pricing, supply and demand.
-Disruptions or delays in receiving materials; price increases from suppliers or manufacturers; or inability to source needed materials, which has occurred and could reoccur, could adversely affect the Company's results of operations, financial condition and cash flows.
+Disruptions or delays in receiving materials; price increases from suppliers or manufacturers; or inability to source needed materials, which have occurred and could reoccur, could adversely affect the Company's capital expenditure programs, results of operations, financial condition and cash flows.

 Costs - Risk 1